 Is the change of original rules necessary?

 Azar gave a typical example of what could happen when addiction treatment is not disclosed in patient’s files.
 Imagine a case where a hospital doctor sees a patient who is on treatment for heroin addiction using methadone.
-The doctor may decide not to mention the methadone treatment in the patient’s record perhaps with a concern that it could prompt official scrutiny of the hospital’s own records system.
+The doctor may decide not to mention the methadone treatment in the patient’s record, perhaps with a concern that it could prompt official scrutiny of the hospital’s own records system.
 At a later date, another doctor treating the same individual might prescribe another drug that’s not safe to take with methadone, as are most anti-anxiety medications.
 Such exclusions could have serious ramifications for the patient.

-The downside is that now that many patients communicate with doctors via text messages; the 1970s privacy rule has generated unanticipated problems.
+The downside is that many patients communicate with doctors via text messages; the 1970s privacy rule has generated unanticipated problems.
 For instance, when a doctor receives a text from a patient in a recovery program, does the doctor’s phone have to be electronically wiped or smashed to safeguard sensitive information?
-The new rule would make clear that such texts can simply be deleted.
+The new rule would make clear that such texts can be deleted.

 Azar insists that the proposal will uphold privacy protections for people getting addiction treatment through federally funded programs.
 The patient will still have to give consent on whether the information can be shared.